Oakland Astronomy Club

 February 21st

 At Troy's Stage Nature Center this evening, enjoy the Orion nebula and the bright stars of winter through the telescopes of the Oakland Astronomy Club.
 Enjoy close-up views of our Moon, and Jupiter and its Moons.
 In the presentation for the evening, we'll compare the Moons of our solar system to our Moon, discuss the current, widely accepted theory of our Moon's formation, and touch on active missions to Jupiter and what they hope to uncover.
-Register with the Troy Nature Center.
+Register with the Stage Nature Center.